Conservative Linear Envelopes for Nonlinear, High-Dimensional, Hamilton-Jacobi Reachability: Preliminaries

 \subsection{The Hopf Solution to HJ-PDE's}

-An alternative to the brute-force grid solving of $V(x,t)$ or $V^-(x,t)$ is the Hopf formula, which offers a solution to (\ref{HJPDE-V}) in the form of a space-parallelizeable optimization problem.
-Note, we omit the Hopf analysis of the \textit{Avoid} game in this section for brevity, however, it may be derived identically.
-First, let $\phi(x,t) \triangleq V(x, T-t)$ to change the previous final-value problem into a (backwards-time) initial-value problem for simplicity.
+An alternative to the DP-based HJR method for computing $V(x,t)$ or $V^-(x,t)$ is the Hopf formula, which offers a solution to (\ref{HJPDE-V}) in the form of a pointwise optimization problem.
+This avoids discretization over a grid and, thus, permits rapid and efficiently feedback for control.
+Note, we omit the Hopf analysis of the \textit{Avoid} game in this section for brevity; however, it may be derived identically.
+Let $\underline{t} \triangleq T-t$ and $\underline{\tau} \in [0, \underline{t}]$, then we may define $\phi(x,\underline{t}) \triangleq V(x, t)$ to simplify the following equations.
 Thus, $\phi$ is the solution of

 with Hamiltonian,